-- Community college name - Number of students served in fiscal year 2019 (see explanation below) - Estimated fiscal year 2020 allocation (if available at the time of submission) - Contact information, including name, title, phone and e-mail, for: - Primary Perkins contact This person serves as the Perkins lead contact and is responsible for all communication and reporting to ICCB. - Secondary Perkins contact(s) Any person(s) that oversee(s) or have multiple responsibilities related to the grant development and/or process. - Fiscal contact
+- Community college name - Fiscal year - Number of students served in previous fiscal year (see explanation below) - Estimated upcoming fiscal year allocation - Contact information including name, title, phone and e-mail, for: - Primary Perkins contact This person serves as the Perkins lead contact and is responsible for all communication and reporting to ICCB. - Secondary Perkins contact(s) Any person(s) that oversee(s) or have multiple responsibilities related to the grant development and/or process.
+Cannot be the same contact as the Primary Contact. - Fiscal contact Cannot be either of the individuals listed above.